-- Engine stop switch "○/♥ - 2.
-Start switch "(§)"
+- 1. Engine stop switch " \bigcirc/\bigotimes " - 2.
+Start switch "(s)"

-Dimmer switch "≣⊘/≣⊘"

-Set this switch to " \equiv " for the high beam and to " \approx " for the low beam.
+Dimmer switch " $\equiv O/ \equiv O$ " Set this switch to " $\equiv O$ " for the high beam and to " $\equiv O$ " for the low beam. with the starter.
+See page 5-1 for starting instructions prior to starting the engine.

-Turn signal switch "⟨¬/¬⟩"
+Turn signal switch "⇔/⇔"

-To signal a right-hand turn, push this switch to "

-"".
-To signal a left-hand turn, push this switch to "
+To signal a right-hand turn, push this switch to " \Rightarrow ".
+To signal a left-hand turn, push this switch to " \Rightarrow ".

-"".
 When released, the switch returns to the center position.
 To cancel the turn signal lights, push the switch in after it has returned to the center position.

-Horn switch " ~ "

-Press this switch to sound the horn.
+Horn switch " Press this switch to sound the horn.

-Engine stop switch "○/⊗"

-Set this switch to "\(\cap\)" before starting the engine.
-Set this switch to "\(\omega\)" to stop the engine in case of an emergency, such as when the vehicle overturns or when the throttle cable is stuck.
+Engine stop switch " \bigcirc /\bigotimes " Set this switch to " \bigcirc " before starting the engine.
+Set this switch to " \bigotimes " to stop the engine in case of an emergency, such as when the vehicle overturns or when the throttle cable is stuck.